rurreac/slider/README.md

 Keepalive ensures that non listener clients terminate their connection to the server and shutdown, completely disabling the keepalive will leave not listener clients hanging forever.

+#### Beacon Client Flags

+##### `--beacon`, `--address` and `--port`:
+A Client can run in Beacon mode (`--beacon`), in this mode it connects to the Server while also accepting connections from child agents (clients) on a bound address (`--address`) and port (`--port`).

+When a Child agent connects to the Beacon, this one passes the client's raw network connection to the first available Server in the chain.
+The server would then handle and authenticate the connection while the Beacon just passes through the connection.

+A client wanting to connect to a Server with certificates enabled through a Beacon must connect to the Beacon using HTTPS even though the Beacon is not configured with certificates, so that Secure Websocket connections are used.
+If the Server is also providing a CA certificate (mTLS), the client must connect to the beacon using a certificate and key generated from the same CA.

+The `--beacon` client cannot be `--listener` at the same time.

 #### Listener Client Flags